Lehanx23/data-viz-portfolio/final-project-part-one.md

 The project then visualizes the shifts in audience demographics of Broadway shows, including the dependence on tourism and possible other traits.
 This section will also raise the question: what happens if a major disruption, such as another lockdown, occurs again?

 ### Shifting Preferences and Emerging Opportunities
-The final section will visualize a general post-pandemic shift in audience preferences, including a greater preference for streaming.
+The final section will visualize a general post-pandemic shift in audience preferences, including a greater preference for digital emtertainment instead of in-person live performance.
 Some Broadway shows and other large theater organizations have already started to explore such hybrid model.
 This may present new opportunities for general managers and producers to diversify revenue and expand reach.

 ## One Sentence Summary
 This project uses data visualization to explore how Broadway has recovered since the pandemic, analyzing challenges in financial sustainability and shifts in audience demographics, as well as opportunities that new general managers and producers can consider as they enter the industry.